VolkanSah/Human-like-Instagram-Unfollower/README.md

 The Best Human Like - Instagram Unfollower (2023) is a powerful tool designed to detect and remove suspicious followers on your Instagram account.
 Originally created as a private GitHub repository for use with the [Instagram Suspicious Followers Detection](https://github.com/VolkanSah/Instagram-Suspicious-Followers-Detection) script, this tool is now available for public use.

 Please note that this tool is intended for ethical use only and should not be used for harmful purposes.
-We do not provide an import feature for suspicious_followers.txt to prevent abuse by script kiddies.
+I do not provide an import feature for suspicious_followers.txt to prevent abuse by script kiddies.
 If you use this tool ethically, you know how to import the data.

 **I appreciate your support and would be grateful if you could share this project with others and give us a "star" on GitHub or become a sponsor.**